fflughiraeth/srpusher/README.md

     1. If a Redis is already running, MAKE SURE and make change if needed `database number` so that the db number DON'T CONFLICT with other application.
 By default db number is `3`.
 Since these data that this program use are small and volatile in time, memory size is not a concern (maybe less than 1M or 2MB).

-3. Copy configration file from skeleton file, `settings.yml.skel` to `settings.yml` , Edit `settings.yml`.
+3. Copy configration file from skeleton file, `settings.yml.skel` to `settings.yml` , and edit `settings.yml`.

     1. Items to be edited: